SoMuchCode/RPI-Scripts/reverse-ssh/README.md

 ## Create A Restricted User on Server

-On the server, create a restricted user
+On the server, create a restricted user.
 This account will _only_ be used for Reverse-SSH connections

     sudo ln -s /bin/bash /bin/rbash